top of page

 William Sheftall IV

 Will came to LSU from Rhodes College, Memphis, Tennessee in 2009.
 His MS project was studying floodplain creek and lake zooplankton community structure with regard to seasonal variation and distance from the Ouachita River.
 Will graduated with his M.S. in 2011.
-Will was the 2011 winner of the Ben and Pauline Stanley Excellence Award for Outstanding Master's of Science Student in the School.

 Michael Sullivan